About Project Independence

 With staff already working at capacity, PI sought external expertise to help bring their concept for a new training program to life.

-By providing a multidisciplinary approach to the development of the new ‘Pathways to Independence’ program, CBB’s Business Consultants were able to work with the team at PI to confirm that there was a need within the market, review the proposed structure of the program, design the service to be viable (within the current NDIS Price Guide), then validate its sustainability with a financial cost model.
+By providing a multidisciplinary approach to the development of the new ‘Pathways to Independence’ program, CBB’s Business Consultants were able to work with the team at PI to confirm that there was a need within the market, review the proposed structure of the program, design the service to be viable (within the current NDIS Price Guide), and then validate its sustainability with a financial cost model.

 With broad experience within the NDIS environment, CBB offered a multidisciplinary consulting approach to PI, with three Business Consultants working with them to provide the best possible skillsets for different aspects of the consulting support.